 There is a specific “MILEAGE FAQ” section on the Administration and Finance’s FAQs page that may help you through this process.

-In the event of emergency travel (less than 24 hours notice) the traveler is still required to go through the process above and attempt to acquire a vehicle through Enterprise Leasing.
-If Enterprise Leasing cannot fulfill the request the traveler must print the screen from Enterprise Leasing that documents a vehicle was not available.
+In the event of emergency travel (less than 24 hours notice) the traveler is still required to go through the process above and attempt to acquire a vehicle through Enterprise or Hertz.
+If the car rental agencies cannot fulfill the request, the traveler must print the screen documenting that a vehicle was not available.
 In order to be reimbursed at the higher mileage rate when the mileage exceeds 200 average daily miles, the traveler must include with the Travel Reimbursement Request Form, the non-availability documentation and a statement from the UMW President or designee stating that the travel was an emergency.